 Women are very good at following instructions, traditionally attentive and good listeners.
 Women are typically caring and careful, and less apt to overstate their ski ability.
 These are all important qualities in a heli skier, therefore I think women who are strong expert skiers would make good heli skiers.

 My Level 4 PSIA woman friend answered my ladies’ heli skiing question about why more women don’t heli ski?
 “Women lack confidence.”
 If that is the case, let me say that heli skiing is not typically hucking cliffs, dropping huge pillow tops, or ripping two arcs down a 4,000’ face.
 Ski films do a disservice by showing extreme heli skiing on super steep pistes with skiers doing back flips off cornices.
 That’s the exception, not the norm.
-On the flip side, heli ski operators promote that you need only be a strong intermediate skier, I disagree.
+On the flip side (pun), heli ski operators promote that you need only be a strong intermediate skier, I disagree with that underestimation too.

 You need to be very competent, fit, capable of skiing double black diamonds at any ski resort, be prepared to ski windblown, rime, deep powder, tight trees, crud, anything – perhaps all in one run.
-Heli ski terrain is inimitable and unpredictable, high alpine adventure with no lifts, no lodges, no signage, just pristine untouched (read: un-groomed) imperfect picturesque snow.
+Heli ski terrain is inimitable and unpredictable, high alpine adventure with no lifts, no lodges or bathroom shelter, no signage, just pristine untouched (read: un-groomed) imperfect picturesque snow.